 DUI & DWI Attorney in Springfield MO

-At the Piatchek Law Firm, our attorneys offer the experience and compassion necessary to achieve the best possible outcome for clients facing drug and alcohol charges, specifically driving while intoxicated (DWI) and driving under the influence (DUI) charges.
+Our DWI attorneys offer the experience and compassion necessary to achieve the best possible outcome for clients facing drug and alcohol charges, specifically driving while intoxicated (DWI) and driving under the influence (DUI) charges.
 Missouri law is very specific and complex concerning DWI and DUI offenses.
 The outcomes of such court cases will affect the defendants for the rest of their lives, so it is crucial that they enter the courtroom with the best defense possible.
-Having an attorney on your side that you can trust to aggressively defend your case should be your first priority upon being charged with a DWI offense.
+Having a DWI attorney on your side that you can trust to aggressively defend your case should be your first priority upon being charged with a DWI offense.
 That’s where we come in.

 It is illegal to operate a motorized vehicle while intoxicated or drugged.
 What can be simplified down to “don’t drink and drive” is actually much more complicated in the courtroom.
 What exactly does it mean to be “operating” a vehicle?
 What is and is not considered a “motorized” vehicle?
 What does the court consider a “drugged state?”
 The punishments for a DWI/DUI conviction are contingent upon a host of variables, including prior criminal convictions, where you were arrested, and unfortunately, more often than not, how good your attorney is at protecting your rights.

 The first DWI offense for someone without a previous criminal record is a Class B Misdemeanor.
 An arrest also strikes 8 points against an individual’s driving record, resulting in a suspended driver’s license.
 A first-time offender can also incur a jail sentence ranging from 1 day to 6 months and up to a $500 fine.